 Clothing Layers: Are referred to as Lingerie, Light Clothing and Outerwear:

-Break Point: The beginning of the break line at the top button, where the fabric folds over to form a rever.
+Break Point: The beginning of the break line at the top button on a tailored jacket, where the fabric folds over to form a rever.

 Button Stand: An extension from the centre of the button to the finished edge of the garment.
 These extensions wrap over when the opening is buttoned to prevent the opening from gaping.
 The width of the button stand is approximately the diameter of the button, or half the diameter plus 5-10 mm.
 This depends upon the shape and size of the button.